-Please visit the Minimum Requirements to Return to On-site Work page for more information on mandatory steps for returning back to CMU facilities.
+Please refer to the Enhanced Sanitation and Disinfection section of the Minimum Requirements to Return to On-site Work page for more information.

-The online form consists of a few “yes or no” questions that allow individuals to share information about their daily symptoms and potential exposure to COVID-19.
+The Daily Self-Assessment is an online form that consists of a few “yes or no” questions that allow individuals to share information about their daily symptoms and potential close contact to COVID-19.
 Immediately after submitting responses, you will be directed to a webpage that will either confirm you are permitted to come to campus or provide additional guidance.

 Faculty, staff and students will receive a daily reminder with a link to the form.
-Additional information is also available on CMU’s COVID-19 Health & Wellness web page.
+Additional information is also available on the Daily Self-Assessment page.

 If I’m not coming to campus, must I complete the self-assessment?

-While not required, it is strongly encouraged that faculty and staff working remotely should complete the self-assessment each day, even if you’re not planning to visit campus.
+While not required, it is strongly encouraged that faculty and staff working remotely should complete the self-assessment each day, even if you’re not planning to visit campus and are fully vaccinated.